Physician Payment Committee

 Working on something that is overarching is complex and generally affects multiple constituencies, making it difficult to cost.
 Although it would be a significant challenge, that type of change is still within the PPC’s purview, and the committee would be willing to engage in that type of revision.

-The PPC is also responsible for bringing forward recommendations to the Physician Services Committee on how to manage flow through to non-fee for service payments and other programs, as specified in the 2021 PSA, such as Alternate Funding Plans.
-Please note that if you are on salary from a hospital it is not in the committee’s purview.
+The PPC is also responsible for bringing forward recommendations to the Physician Services Committee on how to manage flow through to non-fee for service payments and other programs, such as Alternate Funding Plans, as specified in the 2021-2014 PSA the 2024-2028 PSA and the Supplementary Year 3 and Year 1 Implementation agreement..
+Please note that if you are on salary from a hospital, then that is not in the committee’s purview.

 If there are issues with payment rejection or other technical questions about billing rules, please direct them to the OMA by contacting info@oma.org.